convict-real/CPP-Sqrt-Power/README.md

-# Number Types
+# Square root and power

-A number types calculator, written in C++.
+A number square root and power calculator, written in C++.

 ### Information
-* Written using VSCode
+* Written using Emacs 29
 * Written with the latest version of c++